Manfred Return For Quality Colt Dalasan

 “He’s done everything asked of him and I’m confident he’ll run well.”

-Macdonald said Dalasan had strengthened since his spring preparation which also included wins in the Group Two Danehill Stakes (1200m) and Group Three (1600m) in Melbourne.
+Macdonald said Dalasan had strengthened since his spring preparation which also included wins in the Group Two (1200m) and Group Three Carbine Club Stakes (1600m) in Melbourne.

-In between those wins he was runner-up to Alligator Blood in the and fifth in the Group One Caulfield Guineas.
+In between those wins he was runner-up to in the Caulfield and fifth in the Group One Caulfield Guineas.

 Three-year-olds from near and far are being aimed at the Australian Guineas and Macdonald is happy to pit his stable star against them.